 I do not recommend non smokers starting to vape, but if you are currently a smoker, it is a better and sexier alternative.
 The sexier is especially true if you are into steampunk, cybergoth, or anachronist to the point where you’d carry around a small portable nargilah if you could.

 The only online store that I would class as a one-stop-shop for simple and feminine e-cig supplies right now is FastTech.
-They take Paypal, offer free economy shipping, and don’t overcharge.
+They take Paypal, offer free economy shipping for many products, and don’t overcharge.
 They also have a good selection of products suitable for all levels, and cute stuff both for women who are advanced and into rebuildable atomizers and mods, and those who prefer a compact “cigalike” style.
 They also differentiate between generic, and branded authentic products.
 If any of that ever changes, I will let y’all know.

 Other stores are great for the more high end equipment, but FastTech is the only place I’ve seen that consistently stocks things beginners can feel comfortable with at a reasonable price.